bdoolittle/julia-porta/README.md

-       iespo  is  a simple enumeration routine which enumerates the subset of equations  and inequalities in the 'ieq' input file which are valid (not necessarily facet inducing) for the polyhedron given by the The output is written into an 'ieq'-file, whose name is derived from the 'poi'-input filename.
+       iespo  is  a simple enumeration routine which enumerates the subset of equations  and inequalities in the 'ieq' input file which are valid (not necessarily facet inducing) for the polyhedron given by the 'poi' input file.
+The output is written into an 'ieq'-file, whose name is derived from the 'poi'-input filename.

 **Options:**